kanso/kanso/docs/guides/adding_pretty_links.md

 ## Changing the blogposts presentation

-Since the view above has been changed, we need to make a similar change in the blogposts.html file and then replace the id with the new slug.
+Since the view above has been changed, you need to make a similar change in the blogposts.html file and then replace the id with the new slug.
 You can see that the <code>{value}</code> is moved a level and then the <code>{id}</code> is replaced with a <code>{slug}</code>